JunetaeKim/SurProGenes/README.md

   This repository provides the Python codes to implement the experiments in [_**SurProGenes: Survival Risk-Ordered Representation of Cancer Patients and Genes for the Identification of Prognostic Genes**_](https://proceedings.mlr.press/v202/kim23s.html).
   This paper suggests a framework that recommends individual prognostic genes by integrating representation learning and statistical analysis.
-The paper was included in the ICML 2023 proceedings [ICML 2023](https://icml.cc/Conferences/2023/Dates).
+The paper was included in the [ICML 2023](https://icml.cc/Conferences/2023/Dates) proceedings.